Take the stress out of planning spring break in Portland with our list of awesome activities — for all kinds of vacationers. Have a great trip!

 It may surprise you to learn that March and April offer excellent skiing and snowboarding conditions near Portland.
 (In fact, Mt.
 Hood Skibowl keeps lifts running through May and Timberline is open all year-round.)
 A quick 90-minute drive will deliver you to Mount Hood for an exciting day of snow sports.
 Make it a full weekend with a stay at cozy Timberline Lodge.

 Itching to explore the city?
 Portland’s Biketown program makes it easier than ever to rent a bicycle.
 With 1,000 eight-speed bikes spread across 100 locations, you’re never far from a bright orange Biketown station.
 Once you’ve saddled up, map your route on the city’s 350 miles (563 km) of designated bikeways and start pedaling!

 Eye on the ball

-Speaking of bars, many of Portland’s 75 breweries offer limited-edition spring beer releases.
+Speaking of bars, many of Portland’s 75-plus breweries offer limited-edition spring beer releases.
 (Try Cascade Brewing’s Kentucky peach sour and Portland Brewing’s “Raise the Roost” Belgian red ale.)
 Elevate your tasting experience by grabbing some friends and pedaling together from pub to pub on a BrewCycle.